earthly/earthly/docs/cloud/satellites/best-practices.md

 A satellite may become sluggish, or even fail a build (in extreme cases) if it has taken on more jobs than it has the resources to handle.
 If you are experiencing a drop in performance, consider using a larger instance, or splitting up your build across multiple satellites.
 Note that in some cases, performance issues can be the result of a problem in the build script or external factors such as network operations.

 There are some metrics printed by the Earthly CLI that can be used to gauge the performance and overall health of a satellite.
-These metrics are printed at the start of the build during the “Init” phase, when running the satellite inspect command, or sometimes printed midway through the build if Earthly detects a performance problem.
+These metrics are printed at the start of the build during the "Init" phase, when running the satellite inspect command, or sometimes printed midway through the build if Earthly detects a performance problem.
 Here is an example of the metrics printed during Init:

 ```
  Init 🚀